zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/callonexit/README.md

 Where the subroutine definition would be as:

 ```
-SUBROUTINE ErrorExit(parm1)
+SUBROUTINE ErrorExit(param1)
 ```

-Where **Param1 i**s a parameter passed to the function.
-It is possible to add parameters to the error subroutine by adding multi-values to the parameter to **C****ALLONEXIT**, which are passed to the called subroutine in the first parameter.
+Where **Param1** is a parameter passed to the function.
+It is possible to add parameters to the error subroutine by adding multi-values to the parameter to **CALLONEXIT**, which are passed to the called subroutine in the first parameter.

 ## Note:

 > If executed multiple times, **CALLONEXIT** with the same subroutine name, will discard other calls.
-If executed multiple times with a different subroutine name, then upon exit multiple subroutines will be called in the order that **CALLONEXIT**was called.
+If executed multiple times with a different subroutine name, then upon exit multiple subroutines will be called in the order that **CALLONEXIT** was called.

 All efforts are made to call the subroutine under all circumstances.
 However, if a **SIGKILL** (signal 9) terminates the program, which cannot be trapped, it does not call the subroutine.
 This is a feature of operating systems, not a limitation.
 In addition, if the program terminates due to say a memory error, then calling the subroutines depends upon how badly the memory error has corrupted the memory.